adampash/adampash.github.io/_posts/2014-05-12-how-i've-tried-to-fix-imessage.md

 published:  true
 ---

-I've gotten many, many helpful emails and tweets regarding [iMessage purgatory post](/imessage-purgatory/) offering tips for how to fix this problem (people are great).
+I've gotten many, many helpful emails and tweets with tips for how to fix my [iMessage purgatory problem](/imessage-purgatory/) (people are great).
 Unfortunately, I've already tried everything that people have suggested (so far, at least).

 For the record, I still have my old iPhone, so I can easily swap the SIM card back into it and perform common fixes.
 Here are at least a few of the things I've tried: